 Costco is selling the Traeger Fremont pellet grill and it is one of the best values that I have seen from Traeger.
-In fact, this is the only model Traeger offers that I would consider buying.

 Keep reading and we will cover: